|Upper Level Plan of Sunday School and Babe-in-arms Room|

 2. A large extended 'family' celebrate God's demonstrated love through Jesus.

-3. An outsider is welcomed and invited to belong.
+3. An outsider is welcomed, celebrated and invited to belong.

 4. The love between a man and a woman is deeply honoured with ceremony and encouragement.